ermo/privateer_wcu/README.md

   At present, Priv:WCU depends on the Python 2.7 branch of the VS source code.
 It will likely not work on the Python 3.x branch.

+  Create a bin/ directory in the root Priv:WCU folder and create symbolic links to the vegastrike and vssetup binaries respectively.

+On my system, it looks like this:

+~
+[privateer_wcu/]$ ls -la bin/
+total 8
+drwx------  2 ermo ermo 4096 Sep 25 16:16 .
+drwxrwxr-x 26 ermo ermo 4096 Sep 25 16:12 ..
+lrwxrwxrwx  1 ermo ermo   39 Sep  5 00:46 vegastrike -> ../../trunk/vegastrike/build/vegastrike
+lrwxrwxrwx  1 ermo ermo   42 Sep  5 00:46 vssetup -> ../../trunk/vegastrike/build/setup/vssetup
+[privateer_wcu/]$
+~

+To start Priv:WCU, navigate to the root Priv:WCU folder and type bin/vegastrike <ENTER>

+To change the Priv:WCU configuration options, navigate to the root Priv:WCU folder and type bin/vssetup <ENTER>

 Forks
 -----